Skip to content

 """

-A method that upgrades uv to the latest version.
+A method that upgrades the uv package manager.

 :return: True if the upgrade was successful, False otherwise.